WP Engine’s Advanced Network

 Point DNS to the Advanced Network

-Correctly configured records for advanced network will look like this when using CNAME flattening:
+Correctly configured CNAME records for advanced network will look like the following example:

 Alternatively, the advanced network also has two A records available, similar to our Global Edge Security (GES) feature.
 If you choose to point DNS using the A record method, it is ideal to use two A records.